CindyJS/CindyJS/ref/Geometric_Operators.md

 Applying this operator to a list of two numbers will always return `"Point"`.
 Applying this operator to a list of three numbers will return `"Point"`, `"Line"`, or `"None"`, depending on whether the internal meaning of this list is set to `"Point"` or `"Line"`.
 Values that come from geometric objects of a Cinderella construction will always be assigned the corresponding geometric type.
-The output of the `meet` operator is always a "Point".
+The output of the `meet` operator is always a “Point”.
-The output of the operators `join`, `parallel`, and `perpendicular` is always a "Line".
+The output of the operators `join`, `parallel`, and `perpendicular` is always a “Line”.
 Furthermore, the geometric meaning can be explicitly set using the operators `line` and `point`.

 ------